Skip to content

 The two classes of command line arguments are clearly labelled in the summary of all commands provided by ceedling help.

-Quick command line example to get you started
+Quick command line example

 To exercise the Ceedling command line quickly, follow these steps after installing Ceedling: